Scientific Name

 Description

 Crassula pellucida subsp. marginalis 'Rubra' is an attractive succulent with prostrate or scrambling branches and pairs of fleshy heart-shaped leaves.
-It grows up to 6 inches (15 cm) tall.
-Leaves are purplish-pink edged with red and sometimes with a hint of yellow or green.
-Inflorescences of white flowers emerge from the tips of the branches from late spring to early summer.
+It can grow up to 6 inches (15 cm) tall.
+The leaves are purplish-pink, edged with red and sometimes with a hint of yellow or green.

 Hardiness